mauropv/mauropv.github.io/index.md

 ## About
 I'm now an MBA fellow at the Collège des Ingénieurs, ending in november 2021.
+I'm now working in the field of fin-tech, mainly on blockchain and welfare credits.
 I got my Ph.D. in computer science at the [Department of Computer Science](https://www.di.uniroma1.it/) of Sapienza University of Rome, under the supervision of Prof. Gaia Maselli.
-My research interests lie in the field of wireless networks, with an emphasis on RFID and ultra low power sensors.
+My research interests lay in the field of wireless networks, with emphasis on RFID and ultra low power sensors.

 ## News
 [8 jul 2021] I finished my Ph.D. studies at Sapienza, with a thesis titled "Smart and Green buildings: a bottom up approach"!

-[02 may 2021] Our last work, **The Tags Are Alright: Robust Large-Scale RFID Clone Detection Through Federated Data-Augmented Radio Fingerprinting**,Mauro Piva, Gaia Maselli, Francesco Restuccia - has been accepted for publication to **_MobiHoc 2021_**!
+[02 may 2021] Our last work, **The Tags Are Alright: Robust Large-Scale RFID Clone Detection Through Federated Data-Augmented Radio Fingerprinting**,Mauro Piva, Gaia Maselli, Francesco Restuccia - has been published at **_MobiHoc 2021_**!

 ## Dataset